 Building up a valuable real estate portfolio is a common way to achieve financial security.
 Even especially successful real estate investors, though, can find themselves facing losses that could have been avoided.

-Fortunately, taking some proactive steps to protect your investments will make such problems less likely.
+With so many types of real estate investments out there, taking some proactive steps to protect your investments will make such problems less likely.
 There are seven particularly effective ways to protect any real estate investment.

 1. Obtain More Insurance

 Investing in real estate can be complicated, and that leaves some investors overlooking the basics.
 Even where a lender requires certain types of coverage, for instance, investors can easily overlook insurance options that would be valuable in their own right.

 Many investors rely heavily on rental income, and that means becoming exposed to some related dangers.
 Obtaining landlord coverage with the help of a provider like Roger Butler Insurance will help minimize the associated threats.

 A rental property covered in this fashion will be a lot less likely to become a financial burden.
 In many cases, a landlord policy will be so affordable that it will be difficult to justify skipping it.

 Getting started as a real estate investor is so easy that many do it without planning or thinking much about the options.
 Forming a limited liability company (LLC) early on will make subsequent losses less likely.

 Investors who use LLCs to organize their real estate-related activities shield themselves from most related forms of personal liability.
 Given how easy and inexpensive it is to set up and maintain an LLC, there will rarely be a reason to hold back.